blockbridge/blockbridge-docker-volume/README.md

 docker run --rm -ti busybox-demo:/data --volume-driver=blockbridge busybox sh
 ````

 The volume name `busybox-demo` is the unique volume name.
-This name must match the congiruation file name in `/bb/env`, and is considered a unique volume to Docker.
+This name must match the configuration file name in `/bb/env`, and is considered a unique volume to Docker.

 After `busybox` loads, the volume is mounted on `/data` in the container:
 ````